Welcome to chapter 10 of our free email marketing course!

 There are a few basic rules that you need to follow while making an email for mobile devices.
-Researches have confirmed that the number of people reading emails on mobile devices is growing more than the number of people reading emails on desktops.
+Research has confirmed that the number of people reading emails on mobile devices is growing more than the number of people reading emails on desktops.

 Rules to follow

-Keep the text content as simple and short to the point.
+- Keep the text content simple and short to the point.
 People don’t like to spend much time reading emails.
 Most of them will just scan the message looking for something interesting or worthwhile so limit your text content to things that will hold attention.

-Use subtitles and a single-column layout.
+- Use subtitles and a single-column layout.

-Don’t forget to include prominent call-to-action buttons.
+- Don’t forget to include prominent call-to-action buttons.
 These buttons will help you to turn your subscribers into the lead to conversion no matter what platform they use to access your emails.

 Note to Remember: Anyone reading your email is using a significantly smaller screen than those using a laptop.
 Therefore, it’s important to structure your message to be easily understood.